maxeyz/portfolio/README.md

 ### Education
 - Game Programmer, Luleå University of Technology (2021-2024)
   * Additional Courses: Game Design, and Introduction to Artificial Intelligence.
-- Network Technology, Mälardalens University (2 years)
+- Network Technology, Mälardalens University (2018-2019)

 ### Work Experience
 None in this field.
 Just came out of university in June 2024.